 Subsection (E) provides standards and permitting procedures for temporary storage containers and tents.
 Temporary storage boxes are allowed with a Level I administrative zoning clearance process for up to 90 days (can be extended to 180 days), with considerations related to site distance triangles, setbacks, use of public and private rights-of-way, and use of vacant parcels.
-Temporary tents up to 300 square feet and 12 feet in height are allowed without a permit, subject to the setback standards of the applicable zone district, or of five feet for tents open on two sides.
+Temporary tents up to 300 square feet and 12 feet in height are allowed without a permit, subject to the setback standards of the applicable zone district.
 Temporary tents exceeding the standards or time limits may be approved with a temporary permit (Level III).
 Temporary tents in back yards that are not visible from a public street may remain for a year without a permit.